 In the event that a video cannot be recorded and sent, the candidate should fill out the answers in the application form stating the reason why they are not sending a video.

-If you have any additional question that is not answered in this document, please the Future Energy Leaders team at FELS@worldenergy.org.
+If you have any additional question that is not answered in this document and want to know how to apply, please the Future Energy Leaders team at FELS@worldenergy.org.